 We celebrate National Drinking Water Week annually during the first full week of May.
 We recognize individual water systems and operators that do an outstanding job providing safe and reliable drinking water to their customers.
 Award winners are nominated by their peers, customers, stakeholders, or others in the industry.
+We also post to our social media accounts.
 Every year the Governor signs a proclamation for Drinking Water Week, which we post on this page.

 Read about Past Drinking Water Week Award Winners (PDF).